automationbrew/autobrew-powershell/docs/help/Connect-AbAccount.md

 ### -RefreshToken

-The refresh token to use for authentication.
+The refresh token to be used for authentication.

 ```yaml
 Type: System.Security.SecureString